 The Corporation's Clinton Market Collective will create a new market concept and proving ground for start-up businesses on the Corporation-owned 11 Clinton Avenue site in Downtown Albany.
 Project funding includes \$1,160,240 from NYS Department of State through the Downtown Revitalization Initiative (DRI), \$750,000 from Empire State Development, \$1,100,000 from City of Albany American Rescue Plan Act (ARPA) funding, \$250,000 from National Grid, and up to \$610,000 in Corporation resources.
 The Corporation initiated the project's design phase in 2020, and the Project officially broke ground on April 25, 2023.
-As of December 31, 2023, substantial completion, or approximately 90%, of the construction portion of the approx. \$3.8 million project has been completed.
-Construction is anticipated to be fully complete in late Spring 2024.
+As of July 2024, the construction portion of approximately \$3.8 million project has been completed.
+Clinton Market complements the adjacent Skyway, the Capital Region's first and only elevated linear park - a project similarly designed under sponsorship and management of Capitalize Albany with funding assistance from the New York State office of Parks, Recreation and Historic Preservation.